calacademy-research/cas-web-asset-server/README.md

 RUN echo "00 22 * * * /usr/local/sbin/update-ngxblocker -e youremail@example.org" >> /etc/crontab
 ```

-## final docker-compose and setup
+## Final docker-compose and setup
--- The image-server container runs on ubuntu 24
+-- The image-server container runs on an ubuntu 24 docker image.
 -- all setup and dependencies are installed automatically in the Dockerfiles. `Dockerfile.nginx` [here](https://github.com/calacademy-research/cas-web-asset-server/blob/master/Dockerfile.nginx) & `Dockerfile.server` [here](cas-web-asset-server).
 -- If not using botblocker comment out all lines from the lines 19-42 containing the botblocker install steps
 1. Run docker compose.
 ```shell
 docker compose up -d
 ```
-2. (optional) deploy any sql image db backup by copying your backup .sql file to the mounted folder data/ via `cp image_db_backup.sql data/` and then logging into mysql and running `source /var/lib/mysql/image_db_backup.sql`
+2. (Optional) deploy any sql image db backup by copying your backup .sql file to the mounted folder data/ via `cp image_db_backup.sql data/` and then logging into mysql and running `source /var/lib/mysql/image_db_backup.sql`

+---

-# Running server.py locally via python without nginx:
+## Running server.py locally via python without nginx:

 -- Copy and setup settings.py.
 See [Setting up settings.py](#Setting up settings.py)
 The dependencies are: